brandijonesdata/InstitutionalEffectiveness/README.md

 Resource-adequacy measures compare observed institutional resources with the level expected for institutional context and student need.

-These measures are capacity proxies.
-They are not direct measures of instructional quality, service effectiveness, faculty satisfaction, or causal impact.
+These measures are need capacity proxies.
+They are not direct measures of instructional quality, service effectiveness, faculty or student satisfaction, or indicative of causation.

 ### Peer communities and institutional profiles

-Peer communities were created from institutional-context similarities.
-Institutional profiles were created as a separate descriptive classification.
+Peer communities were created from institutional-context similarities using Louvain Community Detection.
+Institutional profiles were created separately through descriptive classification.

 Peer relationships do not represent:

-- Institutional rank
+- Definitive Institutional rank
-- Collaboration
+- Facility Quality
 - Transfer relationships
 - Causal influence
-- Institutional quality
+- Institutional Instruction quality

 ## How to use the dashboard